peterhinch/micropython-font-to-py/writer/WRITER.md

 consists of a native C module.

 On import, `writer.py` attempts to import a module `framebuf_utils`.
-If this succeeds (i.e. a file `framebuf_utils.mpy` is found), glyph rendering will be substantially faster.
+If this succeeds, glyph rendering will be substantially faster.
+If the file is not present the class will work using normal rendering.
+If the file exists but was compiled for a different architecture a warning message will be printed but the class will work using normal rendering.

 The directory `framebuf_utils` contains the source file, the makefile and a version of `framebuf_utils.mpy` for `armv7m` architecture (e.g. Pyboards).